-If you’re a small business that creates proposals, presentations, and responses to RFPs, RFIs, and requests for bids/tenders, it’s time to take a serious look at business proposal software.
+If you’re a business that creates proposals, presentations, and responses to RFPs, RFIs, and requests for bids/tenders, it’s time to take a serious look at business proposal software.

 Why should you invest in AI-enabled proposal software?
 Because proposals are mission-critical revenue generators for companies who prioritize them and optimize their response process.